Daily, 10 am–5 pm

 There are also several private and city-owned parking lots nearby MOHAI.
 See the map below for parking suggestions.

 Accessible parking and drop-off for visitors with special needs is available at the museum.
-Please also note, the walking bridge between Westlake Ave and Lake Union Park is currently closed for maintenance by Seattle Parks and Recreation.
 View Accessibility below for additional information

 Public transportation is a great and easy way to get to MOHAI.